 "Success is not measured by how much money you make, but by how many lives you touch," Jake has said, showing a perspective that goes beyond materialistic achievement.

 He's also shown genuine interest in philanthropy, donating to organizations like the Anti-Bullying Alliance and contributing to disaster relief efforts.
-These actions suggest a growing awareness that true success might include positive impact, not just personal gain.
+His Financial Freedom Movement, launched in 2020, aims to educate young people about personal finance.

 The people Jake surrounds himself with have also evolved.
 While his early Team 10 collective was focused on viral content creation, his current business partners include established professionals in sports, finance, and entrepreneurship.